ogi-iii/nestjs-bff/README.md

 #### 2.1.
 Login Keycloak as Admin User

-> [!TIP]
-> Please restart your Keycloak container if you cannot access `localhost:<KEYCLOAK_PORT>`.

 > [!NOTE]
-> You can change your Keycloak admin username and password by passing the optional arguments for `run-keycloak-container.sh`.
+> You can change your Keycloak admin username and password by modifying the values of environment variables in `docker-compose.yaml`.

 ![Keycloak admin login page](./img/keycloak-admin-login.png)